LoupVaillant/Monocypher/MANUAL.md

 Recommended choice of parameters:

-- If you need a key, use a 32 byte one.
-- Do what you will with the additional data `ad`.
 - Use a 32 byte hash to derive a 256-bit key.
 - Put 128 bits of entropy in the salt.
 16 random bytes work well.
 - Use at least 3 iterations.
 Argon2i is less safe with only one or